jenningsanderson/osm-history-v1/README.md

 - unzip to applications folder
 - symlink from usr/bin to applications/mongodb/bin the following: mongod, mongo, mongoimport, mongoexport

 - For full instructions on OSX see: http://docs.mongodb.org/manual/tutorial/install-mongodb-on-os-x/

 ## Getting History Data

-- Grab .pbf files from: http://osm.personalwerk.de/full-history-extracts/latest/
+- Grab .pbf files for area of interest from: http://osm.personalwerk.de/full-history-extracts/latest/
 - rename file extension from .osh.pbf to .osm.pbf

 ## Importing Data into Mongo

+- create a new collection -
+- import your data -

 ## Setting up your bounding box